andyinthemachine/geoJSONPolyTest/README.md

 ##### UI Sends two geoJSON Polygon objects to server via Ajax POST

-##### Pyton server returns boolean result based on whether or not the polygons spatially intersect
+##### Python server returns boolean result based on whether or not the polygons spatially intersect